fatmaSsm/Sakura-Calendar/README.md

    └── its own localStorage
 ```

-This means your calendar data does not automatically sync between browsers or devices.
+This means your notes, plans, drawings, markers, stickers, and settings are not shared with other visitors and do not automatically sync between browsers or devices.

-To move your calendar data, use **Settings → Export backup** and **Import backup**.
+To move or protect your calendar data, use **Settings → Export backup** and **Import backup**.

+> **Important:** Clearing your browser's site data may remove your locally stored calendar data.
+Export a backup occasionally if your plans are important.

 ## Getting Started